 Reduced cholesterol level

-Higher blood level of omega-3 fatty acids, vitamin C and vitamin E (a diet low in AGEs is often prepared with a lower heat, which can preserve more heat sensitive nutrients like vitamin C and E)
+A higher blood level of omega-3 fatty acids, vitamin C, and vitamin E (a diet low in AGEs is often prepared with a lower heat, which can preserve more heat-sensitive nutrients like vitamin C and E)

 Accelerated wound healing